 People with disabilities have the right to equal access to services, and that includes eyecare.
 The practice staff have to make reasonable adjustments so that you can get the care you need.
 This could include supplying a ramp so you can enter the practice or ensuring that testing can take place downstairs.
 A disability does not, however, automatically mean that you qualify for an NHS sight test.
 Visit the NHS website to find out if you qualify.

 If someone can read letters, the optometrist will ask them to read down a chart.
 For people who are unsure of their letters, the optometrist can get them to match the letter they see to a card in their hand.
 There are also picture charts with images of common objects in varying sizes which can be matched or named.
 Other charts show simple shapes.
-‘Preferential looking’ cards can be used with children and adults who cannot talk.
+‘Preferential looking’ cards can be used with infants or children who cannot talk.
 The optometrist can also shine a light on the person’s eyes to estimate whether they are long or short sighted which requires minimal co-operation from the person.

 There are all sorts of spectacle frames designed to help people with different needs.
 Some are more robust, others can be held on with a head band, while others can be adapted to fit different face shapes.
 Ask your dispensing optician for advice on frames to meet your needs.
-There are NHS vouchers available to help towards the cost of spectacles for children and people on low income and certain benefits.
-As your optician for advice.

 People with disabilities need good vision just like everyone else, and often they benefit from just the same type of spectacle lenses.
 Sometimes it can be important to have robust lenses, and there are different types of plastic that are stronger and more scratch resistant.
 Ask your dispensing optician for advice on lenses to meet your needs.
-There are NHS vouchers available to help towards the cost of spectacles for children and people on low income and certain benefits.
-As your optician for advice.

-For some people it may be that a person’s sight can’t necessarily be corrected with glasses or contact lenses – they will then be classified as having ‘low vision’.
 People with low vision can use a number of tools to help them.
 At the hospital you should be put in touch with a low vision specialist who can assess you and recommend magnifiers or other technology to help you make the most of your vision.
 The hospital may also be able to point you towards local support groups and the right person to help from social services.
 Social services will assist with equipment to make day to day life easier, including speaking clocks and telephones with larger numbers.
 You should also ask about mobility training, which helps you get about independently.